Community Safety Partnership Plan (2017-2021)

-The CSP strategic assessment 2012 analysed crime, anti-social behaviour, substance misuse and re-offending over the preceding three years (October 1, 2009 - September 30, 2012) and included projections/trends for the period of the CSP plan 2013-16.
+The CSP strategic assessment 2016 analysed crime, anti-social behaviour, substance misuse and re-offending over the three financial years (1 April 2013 – 31 March 2016).

 The plan is reviewed annually during its term; this is to allow the partnership the opportunity to review the performance from the latest annual strategic assessment and to ensure that they target partnership resources at any emerging local priorities that may not have been included at the start of the CSP plan’s term.